Lumi-supercomputer/LUMI-training-materials/docs/4day-20241028/where_to_drink.md

 of a list that mirrors what is available now, I've included that list instead as the menu.

-The list is sorted according to walking distance from the SURF building in Science Park, but you'll have to be a good swimmer for one of them (or take a ferry).
+The list is sorted according to walking distance from the SURF building in Science Park, but you'll have to be a good swimmer for one of them (or take a free ferry).

 -   [Poesiat & Kater](https://poesiatenkater.nl/).
     This brewery is just 1.4km walking from the SURF building in Science Park